 All of the RFC 1434 functions of the DLSw protocol for SNA are supported.
-These functions include finding destinations with the CANUREACH protocol, coordinating the termination of SDLC and LLC2 sessions, reestablishing the logicial link between two terminated link sessions, acting as a transport gateway using TCP/IP for data transfer, and providing for orderly disconnect.
+These functions include finding destinations with the CANUREACH protocol, coordinating the termination of SDLC and LLC2 sessions, reestablishing the logical link between two terminated link sessions, acting as a transport gateway using TCP/IP for data transfer, and providing for orderly disconnect.
+DLSw dynamically establishes TCP/IP sessions on demand as needed.
+DLSw can also automatically re-establish TCP connections upon power-up or after session loss.
+The size of the TCP receive buffer can be configured, improving performance over links with high delay, such as Frame Relay networks.